PranayaGhimire/Chitwan-Aid-Trust/README.md

 # Chitwan Aid Trust – Vue 3 Website

-This project is a Vue 3 web application for **Chitwan Aid Trust**, a social organization based in Nepal.
+This project is a Vue 3 web application for **Chitwan Aid Trust**, a social organization founded by the people who originate from the Chitwan district of Nepal to UK.
 The site currently includes two main pages: **Home** and **Programs**, highlighting the organization's initiatives and encouraging community involvement.

 ---